 The flight from Athens to Zürich was about two and a half hours long.
 After arriving at the airport we walked straight through without any customs check.
 A strange scenario for us, being used to the Australian system, where you are checked and sometimes double checked on arrival – even on internal flights.
 It’s really embarrassing when the sniffer dogs go crazy at your luggage, the other passengers stare uncomfortably and you feel like a hardened criminal because you have a piece of forgotten fruit in your bag!
 Yes, in Australia, no fruit to be transferred from one state to another!

 However, none of that here.
 A quick, easy transition from collecting our baggage from the carousel and going down a couple of floors to catch the train to Zürich main train station (Zürich HB).
 In fifteen minutes we were in the centre of Zürich.

 Our hotel was just five minutes walk from the station.
 This meant that we could easily get to the local Christmas Markets and explore the centre of Zürich.

 Niederdorf Christmas Market

-We had been travelling through rural Greece in the campervan so had been cut off from any Christmas festivities.
+Travelling through rural Greece in the campervan, we had been cut off from any Christmas festivities.
 Therefore, it was a treat to be immersed within these quaint alleyways and to finally realise Christmas was only four days away!

-When we had exhausted most of the Christmas market in this area, we walked back along the riverfront.
+When we had exhausted most of the Christmas market here, we walked back along the riverfront.
 The soft accented colours on the buildings and the bright blue boat coverings played a part in brightening what was an otherwise dreary, cold winter’s day.

 Wienachtsdorf Market – the Urban Christmas Village